johan-weitner/chezmoi-ui/README.md

 # Chezmoi UI

-A quick stab at a UI for managing a list of applications to use with Chezmoi.
+A quick stab at a UI for managing a list of applications to feed a Chezmoi setup9.

 ## Background

 Trying out a bunch of dot file management tooling it seemed to me most of them are either too sparse, (read: a CLI for creating soft links to a Git repo), or way too complicated and time-consuming, (read: Install.Doctor).
 I even learnt Ansible in the process.
 But Chezmoi hits a sweet spot for me.
 Manually maintaining long lists on the other hand, not so much...

 I did kind of like the way [Install.Doctor](https://github.com/megabyte-labs/install.doctor) approached the issue of maintaining a universal list of applications though, offering wide OS support from a unified source.
 On any given day I'm faced with MacOS, Windows/WSL or Linux, and regardless of which I want to be able to run a script and immediately feel at home.
-And, I don't want the maintenance of it to be a full-time job...
+And - crucially - I don't want the maintenance of it to be a full-time job...

+## What it is

 So this is a UI for Chezmoi users who'd like to base an application list on the impressive curation of Install.Doctor.
 But I guess Install.Doctor users could find it useful too.
 It's a very simple SPA with a Node backend, for local file management, meant to run locally on your machine.
 So you need current Node LTS - (version 20.x and above should suffice.
 It's all very simple, but I do use modern syntax, like optional chaining for example).